 Although everyone with OCD has obsessions and/or compulsions, the content varies from person to person.
 Typical obsessions include repetitive fears of causing harm or being harmed, fears of contamination and illness, fears of making mistakes, intrusive distressing sexual or religious imagery, or fears of losing things.
 Typical compulsions include repetitive washing and cleaning, excessive checking, excessive ordering, and arranging, or extreme hoarding and saving.
 Some people with OCD have only one type of obsession or compulsion; others have several types of obsessions and compulsions.

 OCD occurs in 1-3 percent of the population with its onset typically occurring in adolescence or young adulthood (although it can start in childhood).
 The course is often chronic.

-- Persistent and recurrent thoughts, urges, impulses, or images that are inappropriate and intrusive.
-These thoughts can cause feelings of anxiety, distress, or disgust.
+- Obsessions are persistent and recurrent thoughts, urges, impulses, or images that are inappropriate and intrusive.
+These thoughts can cause feelings of anxiety, distress, or disgust

 - Obsessions are not just excessive worries about real-life problems

 - The patient tries to suppress or ignore the obsessions or to neutralize them with a different thought or behavior

 - The patient recognizes that the obsessions are not based on reality

 - Compulsions are repetitive behaviors or mental acts that the patient feels driven to perform according to strict rules, or to bring down anxiety, or to prevent a feared event or situation

 - The compulsions are clearly excessive or are not connected in a realistic way with what they are supposed to neutralize or prevent

 - Excessive checking (e.g., locks, doors, stoves, etc.)